From Distance Education to Distributed Learning in BC Navigate History

 Our early years saw a continual evolution as we adapted to the changing needs of our students and their families.
 We changed buildings several times, and we even changed our name to North Island Distance Education School (NIDES), with which several of our families are still most familiar.
 The biggest change, however, occurred in 2002, when the Ministry of Education granted full funding to distance learning providers, acknowledging its support for student-centered and teacher-directed education.

 From that point on, both our student population and our faculty grew dramatically.
 In 2004-05, we opened satellite schools in Nanaimo and Qualicum Beach, and soon thereafter began opening Independent Learning Centres in all three Comox Valley high schools.

-Though we’ve traditionally served students on mid and northern Vancouver Island, including the Comox Valley, Nanaimo, Campbell River, Parksville, Port Alberni and even Powell River, we now also serve students in Duncan, Victoria, Vancouver and other Lower Mainland communities, as well as throughout BC with all our courses, especially our international language programs.
+Though we’ve traditionally served distance learning students on mid and northern Vancouver Island, including the Comox Valley, Nanaimo, Campbell River, Parksville, Port Alberni and even Powell River, we now also serve students in Duncan, Victoria, Vancouver and other Lower Mainland communities, as well as throughout BC with all our courses, especially our international language programs.
 High school students across BC can now add greater flexibility to their school year calendar through cross enrollment.

 In 2012, we finally shed the “NIDES” moniker in recognition of the fact that we now serve BC students throughout the province and around the globe.
 The name "Navigate" reflects our commitment to personalized learning, exploration and guiding our students on their lifelong educational journey.

 Did you know?
 In 1919, British Columbia became the first Canadian province to sanction a provincial correspondence school when artist and educator John Kyle provided notes and textbooks to 86 children living in isolated areas.
 By 1929, more than 600 BC children were learning through correspondence.

 (Read our blog post Distance Learning in BC)